Muhd-Mairaj/flask-react-project/README.md

 #### A word About the current state of the app
 If you tried to test the application, it would appear pretty basic.
 In its current stage, priority was given to:
 - Authentication and Security features,
-- developing a good foundation structure that promotes expanding the app and increase development speed
+- Developing a solid code foundation

 ### Project Descrition